 Rodney David Forster pleaded guilty to not having Jasper on a leash in a public place and to the dog attack.

-Mr Marlborough told the court Forster was walking his dog with his 12-year-old grandson in South Yunderup at 3.30pm on September 3, 2018, when the attack occurred.
+Mr Porter told the court Forster was walking his dog with his 12-year-old grandson in South Yunderup at 3.30pm on September 3, 2018, when the attack occurred.

 He said Jasper ran after a woman on a bike, jumped up and ripped her pants, causing two puncture marks in her leg, which had to be treated.

-“She screamed and yelled at him to get his dog,” Mr Marlborough said.
+“She screamed and yelled at him to get his dog,” Mr Porter said.

 Forster, who represented himself in court, said he thought he was walking his dog in an “isolated area” and said he still walks his dog in the area but does so on a leash.